djhaskin987/degasolv/docs/command-reference.rst

   including a file location or a URL.

-- ``-r REQUIREMENT``, ``--requirement REQUIREMENT``, ``:requirements ["REQ1", ...]``: Specify a requirement.
-May be specified multiple times as a command line option, or once as a list of strings in a configuration file.
+- ``-r REQUIREMENT``, ``--requirement REQUIREMENT``, ``:requirements ["REQ1", ...]``: List a requirement (dependency) of the package in the card file.
+May be specified one or more times as a command line option, or once as a list of strings in a configuration file.
 See :ref:`Specifying a requirement` for more information.

 - ``-C FILE``, ``--card-file FILE``, ``:card-file "FILE"``:
   Specify the name of the card file to generate.
 It is best practice